digihunch/cloudkube/README.md

 # cloud kube

 Cloud Kube project includes Terraform templates to create secure, scalable Kubernetes platforms with relevant logging and monitoring construct in Azure and AWS.
-It aims to serve as a opinionated baseline architecture for production use.
+It aims to serve as a opinionated baseline architecture for platform testers.
+The Kubernetes cluster is deployed in a private subnet.

-This project does NOT aim to be portable to any client environment because different Kubernetes deployments have significant architectural variations.
+For enterprises, platform engineers typically deploy Kubernetes cluster on top of landing zone, which covers networking and security infrastructure.
+In that case, this project serves as a reference implementation.

 ## Azure Kubernetes Service
 The template needs to run by a service principal with sufficient privilege, such as an owner of a target resource group.